 These filters come in two types; Neutral Density and Graduated Neutral Density filters.

 The graduated ND offers a varying degree of strength across the entire filter.
 They are darkest on one end and lightest on the other.
 These are mostly screw-on filters, and with a circular motion, you can change their stopping power.

 These have specific uses, for example, landscape photography, especially sunsets.
 The idea is the darker area goes at the top and fades as it goes lower.
 This is because the sky has more stops of light.

 A polarising filter is a convenient filter to use for black and white photography.
-It also works with colour photography in the same way.
+It also works with color photography in the same way.

 These filters reduce and remove glare and reflections from reflective surfaces.
 If you encounter a lot of windows or water, this is your best friend.